DM872/dm872.github.io/_assignments/exam.md

 ### Stochastic elements

 During the scheduling process rooms can change their status, from available to unavailable.
 Hence, the availability of a room is a stochastic variable.
 If an exam is scheduled in a room that becomes unavailable one of two repair actions must be undertaken: i) moving the exam to another room with enough capacity without changing the days; ii) rescheduling the exam to different day(s) and room(s).
 We can assume that action i) has no cost.
 Action ii) has instead a cost and we would like to minimize it.
+The presence of the optional constraint about room stability may increase the need for actions ii).
+It is up to you whether to include or not this optional but realistic constraint.

 Rather than through a theoretical expression, we approximate the description of the random variables for the room availability through a finite number of future scenarios of room availability, each scenario occurring with equal probability.

-It is your task to address this

 ** Your Task **